oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 An issuer MAY support any of these mechanisms:

 - Issuer metadata: The issuer of the Referenced Token publishes an URI which links to Status List Aggregation, e.g. in publicly available metadata of an issuance protocol
-- Status List Parameter: The issuer of the Referenced Token includes an additional claim to the Status List (Token) that links to the Status List Aggregation.
+- Status List Parameter: The issuer of the Referenced Token includes an additional claim in the Status List (Token) that contains the Status List Aggregation URI.

 ## Issuer Metadata